A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 And presentation is everything, but I’m not talking about the Christmas decorations, I’m talking about the table.

-The best china, cutlery, glassware etc. are all pulled out of the cupboards and on display for Christmas.
+The best china, cutlery, glassware, and table linens are all pulled out of the cupboards and put on display for Christmas.

-And whilst the French do have trees which they decorate, you’ll not see the abundance of outdoor decorations you’d see in other countries.
+And while the French do have trees that they decorate, you won’t see the abundance of outdoor decorations you would in other countries.
+Here in rural France, Christmas takes place inside, behind closed shutters, rather than on public display.

 They don’t cover their houses in lights or fill their gardens with a variety of decorations.
 You might see the odd bit of tinsel in a tree, or a box wrapped in shiny paper, but that’s about it.

-Some of the small villages have now started to put Christmas lights up on the main street, but it’s the minority rather than the majority.
+Some of the small villages have now started putting up Christmas lights on the main street, but it’s a minority rather than the majority.
 And it takes them forever to clear them all away.
 It’s not unusual to still see tinsel in trees in March.

 How is French Christmas Food Different?

 But in France, you won’t see roast potatoes, sweet or mashed potatoes on the table either.
-Brussel sprouts aren’t a feature and neither is stuffing, sausages wrapped in bacon or cranberry sauce.
+Brussels sprouts aren’t a feature, and neither is stuffing, sausages wrapped in bacon, or cranberry sauce.

 Whilst the French go all out on the food front, it’s a meal of many courses that lasts for several hours.

-Unsurprisingly champagne and wine are high on the list of priorities, along with other favourites which can often be regional.
+Unsurprisingly, champagne and wine are high on the list of priorities, along with other favorites, which can often be regional.

-In our case, Pineau des Charentes which is a fortified wine made from grape and cognac, is often offered as an aperitif.
-Our neighbour Stefan usually brings us a bottle of homemade pineau for Christmas.
+In our case, Pineau des Charentes, which is a fortified wine made from grapes and cognac, is often served as an aperitif.
+Our neighbor Stefane usually brings us a bottle of homemade pineau for Christmas.

-If you’re lucky enough to be invited for Le Réveillon then here’s what you can expect.
+If you’re lucky enough to be invited to Le Réveillon, then here’s what you can expect.

 The Christmas Food in France